-Home Energy Reports \$5.5 Million
+Home Energy Reports \$8 Million

 Description: Home Energy Reports is a behavior-based energy efficiency initiative, under the Residential Energy Advisor (EA) program, that provides customers with normative neighborhood comparisons to similar households and personalized energy saving recommendations.
-The key features of the report include raising awareness of customer energy usage, using social norms to influence customer behaviors, and motivating customers to further engage with PG&E programs and resources such as registering to use My Energy Web Tools and the Universal Audit Tool.
+The key features of the report include raising awareness of customer energy usage, using social norms to influence customer behaviors, and motivating customers to further engage with PG&E programs and resources such as the My Energy Web Tools and the Universal Audit Tools.

-Funding Source: This project is funded under PG&E's 2010-2012 and 2013-2014 Energy Efficiency Programs.
+Funding Source: This project was funded under PG&E's 2010-2012 and 2013-2014 Energy Efficiency Programs.